Landon Tewers

-Landon Khale Tewers (born September 27, 1989) is an American musician and producer.
-He is a former band member of Before Their Eyes, where he was the rhythm guitarist and unclean vocalist.
-He is best known for being founder and the lead vocalist in the rock band The Plot in You and for his self-titled solo project.
+Landon Khale Tewers (born September 27, 1989) is an American musician born in Findlay, Ohio.
+He is best known for being founder, producer and the lead vocalist of the metalcore band The Plot in You and for his self-titled solo project.
+He is a former member of the post-hardcore band Before Their Eyes, where he was the rhythm guitarist and unclean vocalist.

-Music career
+Career

 Tewers joined Before Their Eyes in 2008.
-While in the band, he started a side project named Vessels, which was later renamed to The Plot in You.
-He left the band in 2010, to focus on his current band.
+While in the band, he started a side project named Vessels, which was later renamed to The Plot In You.
+Landon was part of the band during the release of the second and third albums "The Dawn of My Death" and "Untouchable".
+After this album, Tewers left the band to put his focus on his then side project.
 The band currently consists of Landon as vocalist, Josh Childress as guitarist, Ethan Yoder as bassist and drummer Michael Cooper.

-He has released 5 albums and 1 EP with The Plot in You.
+He has released 5 albums and 4 EPs with The Plot In You.
 Their debut album First Born was published on April 18, 2011.
 Their most recent album Swan Song was published on September 17, 2021.
-Their most popular song, "Feel Nothing" from the album Dispose released in 2018, has gone gold in the United States on November 30, 2022 and in Canada on October 4, 2022.
+Their most popular song, "Feel Nothing" from the album Dispose released in 2018, has gone gold in Canada on October 4, 2022.
+In the United States it went gold on November 30, 2022 and got certified platinum in August 2025.